What Is French Beauty?

-“It’s effortless, it’s timeless,” says CEO Linda Chadwick.
+“It’s effortless, it’s timeless,” says CEO John Costanza.
 “Think of all the French beauty brands like Lancome or Chanel.
 There are so many American brands that have grown up around that standard of beauty.
 Even our most-trusted fashion magazines — ‘Cosmopolitan,’ ‘Elle,’ ‘Vogue’ — they all started in France.”

 Camille Albane’s unique approach to beauty, our background as a Paris-based company and our years of experience make our business model difficult to copy, creating more value for our franchisees.

 Why the little things matter in a beauty franchise